Axway/open-banking-docs/content/en/docs/Overview/api-security.md

 ## API Security, Scopes, and OAuth Protocols

-The table below provides a summary of security measures, required scopes, and OAuth protocols for accessing API endpoints.
+The tables below provides a summary of security measures, required scopes, and OAuth protocols for accessing API endpoints.

 ### FDX APIs

-Following APIs are for Data Recipients and Data Aggregators to consume and build applications.
+The following APIs are for Data Recipients and Data Aggregators to consume and build applications.

 #### FDX Core API